 - Spacious living areas with many slide-outs available.

-- The cab-over bunk allows for additional sleeping space—the Class C sleeps the most of any other motorhome, with room for 8 adults.
+- The cab-over bunk allows for additional sleeping space—the Class C sleeps more of any other motorhome, with room for 8 adults.

 Naturally, there are some downsides to the Class C motorhomes that potential buyers should consider.
 The same qualities that are considered by some to be beneficial may be considered by others to be a nuisance.
 Here are some of the qualities of the Class C motorhome that can create potential problems: